verhagen/activity-tracker-notebook/src/documentation/activity.md

 These are very generic activities, which is OK, but to make them more useful a more specific identifier is better.
 Maybe one likes to read back what was cooked on a certain moment.
 Maybe it was 'goulash' or 'spätzle', these identifiers would become `cooking.goulash` and `cooking.spätzle`.
-This way one can find back when what was cooked, but also how many times, it has been cooked this month,  this year or in the last 90 days.
+This way one can find back when what was cooked, but also how many times, it has been cooked this month, in the last 90 days, or this year.

-But maybe it's interesting to know which cooking recipe has been used, in case different goulash recipes are tried out.
+But maybe it's interesting to know which cooking recipes have been used?
+So different goulash recipes can be found back.
-Or different some different recipes are used again and again, but one likes too know which recipes have been cooked how many times.
+Or some recipes are used again and again, one can easy find back the most cooked recipes, maybe ones favorites?

 For studying a certain subject, one is probable reading a particular book.
 Reading the complete book, probably takes multiple moments.
-Each of these moments can be seen as an activity item.
-Maybe one likes to record which chapters is being red?
+Each of these moments can be seen as an activity (log) entry / item.
+Maybe one likes to record which chapter is being red?

 `reading.book.mythical-man-month.chapter-6`

-By creating activities with the same identifier, one can calculate how much time has been spent on that specific activity in total.
+By creating activities with the same identifier, one can see how many times, time has been spent on that activity.
+When duration is added also the total time spent on a activity can be extracted.
 By creating activities that start with the same identifier, say 'cooking'.
 The total amount of time spent on that type of activity can be calculated.